CS3398-Mutants-WeGood/Motion-Capture-App/README.md

 * Rick Rodriguez: UI for accessing data on the google drive.
 * Tyler Perkins: Create unity object to apply data to.
 * Hunter Anderson: Push data from a file to Unity object

+Post Sprint 3: The team managed to complete the objective of the project and provide a successful demo to our class mates.

 ## Inspiration
 Project was thought about as a way to implement real world things into a virtual reality, this reality could be used for training and enhanced learning